syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 NuGet package: [Click here](https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages) to know more about script and style sheets available in the NuGet package.

 ### Control initialization
-To initialize a PivotGrid widget, you can define a “div” tag with an appropriate “id” attribute which acts as a container for the PivotGrid widget.
+To initialize a pivot grid widget, you can define a “div” tag with an appropriate “ID” attribute which acts as a container for the pivot grid widget.
 Then, you can initialize the widget by using the `ejPivotGrid` method.

 {% highlight html %}